-The Zen hermit-monk Ryokan (1758-1831) remains one of Japan's favourite poets.
-An eccentric original, (he is also known as the “Great Fool”) his antics have endeared him to successive generations.
-After his initial Zen training, Ryokan spent several years of wandering before settling in a mountain hermitage.
-However, Ryokan was no world-hating recluse and was often to be seen playing with village children or sharing a drink with farmers.
+The Zen hermit-monk Ryokan (1758-1831) remains one of Japan’s favourite poets.
+An eccentric original (he is also known as the “Great Fool”) his antics have endeared him to successive generations.
+After his initial Zen training Ryokan spent several years wandering before settling in a mountain hermitage.
+However, Ryokan was no world-hating recluse and was frequently to be seen playing with village children or sharing a drink with farmers.
 According to one authority Ryokan's life “was a living sermon”.
-In an atmosphere of contemplative silence, this retreat will use Ryokan’s life and his luminous poetry to reflect on our relationship with the world and all the beings who inhabit it.
-Please note: Apart from an introductory talk and discussion period this retreat will be held in Noble Silence.
+In an atmosphere of contemplative silence this retreat will use Ryokan's life and his luminous poetry to reflect on our relationship with ourselves, the world and all the beings who inhabit it.
+There will also be free time to enjoy the beautiful grounds of the centre.
+Please note: apart from an introductory talk and a discussion period this retreat will be held in Noble Silence.